Windows-XAML/Template10.Validation/README.md

 ## Introducing Template10.Validation

 These validation libraries provide UWP developers a comprehensive solution to data validation that solves problems in a realistic and usable way.
-The associated sample application demonstrates the use ad syntax.
-Additional information is available in the Validation Wiki: https://github.com/Windows-XAML/Template10/wiki/Validation.
+The associated sample application demonstrates the use and syntax.
+If you have feedback or a bug to report, do it here: https://github.com/Windows-XAML/Template10/issues.